-{% image page.photo width-400 %}
+<!-- Display the image scaled to a width of 400 pixels: --> {% image page.photo width-400 %}

-<!-- or a square thumbnail: -->
+<!-- Display it again, but this time as a square thumbnail: -->

 {% image page.photo fill-80x80 %}

 '''

 In the above syntax example [image] is the Django object refering to the image.
 If your page model defined a field called "photo" then [image] would probably be page.photo.
-The [resize-rule] defines how the image is to be resized when inserted into the page; various resizing methods are supported, to cater for different usage cases (e.g. lead images that span the whole width of the page, or thumbnails to be cropped to a fixed size).
+The [resize-rule] defines how the image is to be resized when inserted into the page.
+Various resizing methods are supported, to cater to different use cases (e.g. lead images that span the whole width of the page, or thumbnails to be cropped to a fixed size).

 Note that a space separates [image] and [resize-rule], but the resize rule must not contain spaces.
+The width is always specified before the height.
+Resized images will maintain their original aspect ratio unless the fill rule is used, which may result in some pixels being cropped.

-The available resizing methods are:
+The available resizing methods are as follows: